haskellfoundation/HaskellSchool/en/lessons/basics/modules.md

 There is an important piece of syntax, which comes before module syntax, and that is language extensions.
-We won't exhaustively go over the functionality of individual extensions do here, but it is valuable to be able to recognize them.
+We won't exhaustively go over the functionality of individual extensions here, but it is valuable to be able to recognise them.
 At a high level language extensions change and extend the behaviour of GHC.
-The example below `OverloadedStrings` changes the behaviour of the built in string syntax (double quotes) to be more general so that you can use different types / representations of strings that behave in similar ways.
+The example below `OverloadedStrings` changes the behaviour of the built-in string syntax (double quotes) to be more general so that you can use different types / representations of strings that behave in similar ways.

-> Note: If the way that Haskell deals with strings is confusing right now,
+> __Note__: If the way that Haskell deals with strings is confusing right now,
 > don't worry.
 Pretty much every new haskeller goes through this.
 We choose
 > to introduce it now because language extension syntax is important to
-> recognize and OverloadedStrings is probably the most common language
+> recognise and OverloadedStrings is probably the most common language
 > extension.
 String types and language extensions will be covered in more
 > depth later!